MegaMech/DecompTools-vscode-extension/README.md

 Input a size in bytes to list any funcs that size or smaller.
 Only works for non_matching files.

 ## Configuration
-File->Preferences->Settings

-Search "Decomp Tools".
-Enter the project folder.
 The extension has a config file that auto recognizes decomps.
 The extension will need to be recompiled and updated to support more decomps.
 It currently has only been tested on mk64 but it has a definition for kirby.

-Todo: Use current workspace automatically.

 ## Future Desirable Features

 * Generate CTX on startup for the m2c module
 * Have a regenerate CTX button
-* Display decomp stats on the status bar.
+* Display decomp progress stats on the status bar.
 * Vtx dissassembly

 ## Todo